michaelgrn/michaelgrn.github.io/projects/index.md

 ---
 title: Projects Page
 layout: splash
+header:
+    overlay_filter: "0.5"
+    overlay_image: /images/projects.jpg
+    caption: "Photo by Helloquence on Unsplash(https://unsplash.com/photos/5fNmWej4tAA)"
+excerpt:
+    Projects that the PIReT team are currently engaged in.
 feature_row:
   - image_path: ../images/ClassroomLogo.png
     alt: "A teacher with a super hero cape sitting in a chair with two students, one boy one girl, using a computer to research dinosaurs and planets"